 At his next appointment the man reported “It was tedious, very tedious, but I did it.”
 He had palmed from 4 am to midnight, eating nothing and drinking lots of water.
 He could now see perfectly both in the distance and for reading, and his cataract had cleared up significantly.
 Two years later there was no relapse.

 You may find that palming relaxes more than your eyes.
 Notice if your shoulders, neck, and other tight spots start to let go while you palm.
 This would be no surprise to Dr. Bates.
 He observed that eyestrain can go hand in hand with rigidity all through the body.
 Many yoga teachers also note this connection of eye strain with other body tensions.

-You don't need to compete with the man who palmed 20 hours in one sitting.
-Palming just a few minutes in the morning, at night, or while at work can be very restful.
+You don’t need to compete with the man who palmed 20 hours in one sitting.
+Palming just a few minutes in the morning and at night, or while at work can be very restful.
 Many people report clearer vision and a reduction of symptoms such as headaches and dry eyes with regular palming.